Saturday, 16 June 2007

 A little way along we came to a cherry orchard and with the desperation of great thirst we rushed over and picked handfuls of the glossy fruit, stuffing them into our mouths and letting the juice run down our parched throats.

-The pleasure was so poignant because of the previous privation, which is a constant theme in long-distance walking – intense emotions of both kinds.
+The pleasure was all the more poignant because of our previous suffering, which is a constant theme in long-distance walking – intense emotions of both kinds.

 Remarkably revived by this happy chance, we had only a short way to go to reach the village (4:15 pm).
 Tourists were strolling about and Saturday afternoon sports were in progress.
 We found a café and sat down next to a fountain, where we had a litre of water and two lovely coffees.

-Before eating we made a brief circuit of the streets which wind around a knoll.
+Before eating we made a brief circuit of the streets, which wind around a central knoll.
 The townspeople are very proud of the fact that Albert Camus lived and worked here.
 There are two churches and some ruins, but the château is slightly out of the village.

 As we came down from the knoll, we saw a restaurant with tables spilling out across the street.
 We quickly installed ourselves near a fountain (it was a fountain sort of town) and had a wonderful meal, all the better for the exertions that had preceded it.